aio-libs/aiohttp/docs/client_quickstart.rst

    ``total``

-      The whole operation time including connection
-      establishment, request sending and response reading.
+      The maximal number of seconds for the whole operation including connection establishment, request sending and response reading.

    ``connect``

-      The time
+      The maximal number of seconds for
-      consists connection establishment for a new connection or waiting for a free connection from a pool if pool connection limits are exceeded.
+      connection establishment of a new connection or for waiting for a free connection from a pool if pool connection limits are exceeded.

    ``sock_connect``

-      A timeout for connecting to a peer for a new connection, not given from a pool.
+      The maximal number of seconds for connecting to a peer for a new connection, not given from a pool.

    ``sock_read``

-      The maximum allowed timeout for period between reading a new data portion from a peer.
+      The maximal number of seconds allowed for period between reading a new data portion from a peer.

 All fields are floats, ``None`` or ``0`` disables a particular timeout check, see the